sqall01/chasr-linux-logger/README.md

 root@towel:~# pip3 install pycrypto
 ```

 Next the ChasR Linux Logger has to be configured.
 Rename the configuration template file `config/config.conf.template` to `config/config.conf` and insert the needed information into it.
-The most important settings that have to be set are the ChasR username, the password, the secret (which is the key used to encrypt the GPS data) and the device name.
+The most important settings that have to be set are the [ChasR username and password](https://alertr.de/register), the secret (which is the key used to encrypt the GPS data) and the device name.

 Afterwards, you can start the logger to track your location by executing: